Automattic/gravatar-enhanced/readme.txt

 === Boost Engagement ===
 Automatically remind commenters without avatars to create a Gravatar, increasing visual engagement on your blog.

+=== WooCommerce Integration ===
+Enhance your WooCommerce store by displaying user Gravatar avatars on the My Account page.
+Customers can view and update their avatars directly from their account dashboard, improving personalization and user engagement.

+- Seamless Integration: Automatically works if WooCommerce is installed and activated.
+- Direct Avatar Management: Users can change their Gravatar avatars without leaving your site.
+- Improved Personalization: Adds a personal touch to the shopping experience, fostering customer loyalty.

 == Frequently Asked Questions ==
 Q: Will this plugin impact site performance?